mgsrivastava/ML-perovskites/README.md

 # ML-perovskites
-This repository contains code (Jupyter notebooks) and data for the publication "A Machine Learning Roapmap for Perovskite Photovoltaics."
+This repository contains code (Jupyter notebooks) and data for the publication "A Machine Learning Roadmap for Perovskite Photovoltaics."

 Citation:
 *INSERT CITATION HERE ONCE PUBLISHED*